Skip to main content

 To create a clone:

-cdto navigate to the location where you want to store the clone.
-For example,cd Documents/Projects/. - Enter
+5. Open your terminal or command prompt and use cd to navigate to the location where you want to store the clone.
+For example, cd Documents/Projects/.

-git clonefollowed by the url of your clone.
+6. Enter git clone followed by the URL of your clone.

 git clone https://github.com/acme-projects/docstatic.git